HL7/US-Core-STU3/pages/_includes/us-core-encounter-summary.md

     -   each Encounter.identifier must have:
         -   an `identifier.system`
         -   an `identifier.value` that is unique within the system.
 2. One status in `Encounter.status`

-3. At least one type in `Encounter.type` *ADD VALUE SET - [DAF value set](http://hl7.org/fhir/DSTU2/daf/valueset-daf-encounter-type.html)*, [FHIR Core](http://build.fhir.org/valueset-encounter-type.html)??
+3. At least one type in `Encounter.type` ADD VALUE SET - [DAF value set](http://hl7.org/fhir/DSTU2/daf/valueset-daf-encounter-type.html)?, [FHIR Core](http://build.fhir.org/valueset-encounter-type.html)?
 4. One patient reference in `Encounter.subject`